Nikn1977/DialogsAB_JS/README.md

 >- ***So, how does the Internet work? : https://www.linkedin.com/pulse/20141113001150-27608683-so-how-does-the-internet-work***
 >- ***A small place to discover languages in GitHub : https://madnight.github.io/githut/#/pull_requests/2024/1***
 >- ***What is JavaScript? : https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript***
+>- ***How to work with Github : https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax***

 | Downloads |
 | --- |